Builtins

 Returns

-create_contract(path, delegator, amount, storage)
+create_contract(handler, delegator, amount, init)

 builtin list of generated operations.

-as natural initial storage:
+as initial storage:

-const storage_init : nat = 0;
+const initial_storage : nat = 0;

 const op_addr : (operation * address) =

-create_contract("./tests/simple.tz", none, 0tz, storage_init);
+create_contract(simple, none, 0tz, initial_storage);

 operations := [op_addr[0]]